inxilpro/WP-Survey-And-Quiz-Tool/readme.txt

 * Auto marking for quizzes with all multiple choice questions.
 * Ability to limit quizzes and surveys to one submission per IP address.
 * Ability to send customised notification emails.
-* Ability to send notification emails to a single email address,multiple email addresses or a group of WordPress users.
+* Ability to send notification emails to a single email address, multiple email addresses or a group of WordPress users.
 * Ability to have notification emails only be sent if the user got a certain score.
 * Ability to have surveys and quizzes be taken by registered WordPress members only.
 * Ability to have quizzes and surveys with or without contact forms.